Namrajp/git_practice/README.md

   by tracking multiple files and folders.
 - SVN is central tracking with remote has original copy while git is distributed control system with copies with local and remote.
+  [Feature Branching Workflow] (https://gist.github.com/blackfalcon/8428401) This gist on git workflow, provides easy to follow guide for a project which explains git branching, checking out to remote branches, git pull while staying current to master or root directory so that staying sync with github repo makes creating features on team projects fun.
+Rebasing is also explained well along with alias in bash_profile.

 ### References: